haihanyin/springbootexamples/questions/03-data-management/ReadMe.md

 [可能是最漂亮的Spring事务管理详解](https://juejin.im/post/5b00c52ef265da0b95276091)

 ### What does @Transactional do?
 What is the PlatformTransactionManager?
+@Transactional declares a method/all methods in a class should be treated as transactions at rumtime.
+Spring AOP does the work.
+PlatformTransactionManager is a strategy interface which commits and rollbacks transactions.

 [Understanding the Spring Framework transaction abstraction](https://docs.spring.io/spring-framework/docs/3.0.0.RC3/spring-framework-reference/html/ch10s03.html)
 [which transaction manager should I use (JTA vs JPA)?](https://stackoverflow.com/questions/26482495/which-transaction-manager-should-i-use-jta-vs-jpa)